 “Keep it pretty basic, maybe some salad.
 But stay away from high carbs with fat, like mashed potatoes with gravy and butter.
 As for office holiday parties, have your favorite protein bars or other ‘allowable’ foods on hand so you’re not tempted by treats.”

 “Unless your host is doing keto, it’s best to check in a day or two ahead of time to see what’s on the menu,” says registered dietitian Jenn Fillenworth, MS, RD.
 “And bring a keto-friendly dish so that you know you have at least one thing you can snack on.”

 Meats, fish and poultry are fine unless they’re prepared with breading or flour, says Fillenworth.
 “Stay near the cheese tray, and butter and oil-type offerings, which make it easy to get in your fat servings.”

-Aguirre suggests these foods as portable, keto-friendly options for traveling or bringing to parties: biscotti (made with almond flour), grilled portobello mushrooms, creamed spinach, roasted broccoli, roasted brussels sprout, roasted turkey, roasted lamb.
+Aguirre suggests these foods as portable, keto-friendly options for traveling or bringing to parties: biscotti (made with almond flour), grilled portobello mushrooms, creamed spinach, roasted broccoli, roasted brussels sprouts, roasted turkey, roasted lamb.